StressOverflow/robot_with_ds4_controller/README.md

 #### Controller disabled.

-The controller will iluminate it's LED bar with slowly blinking yellow light. 🟡
+The controller will hardly rumble for `50ms`.
+Also, the LED bar will iluminate in slowly blinking yellow light. 🟡

-> After `60s` in this state, the controller will change to `IDLE` mode.
+> After a while in this state, the controller will change to `IDLE` mode.
 The light will became steady dim blue 🔵.

 ![blinking_yellow](./doc/img/blinking_yellow.gif)